miklevin/MikeLev.in/_includes/cat_vim.md

 <ol>
+<li><a href="/blog/spoiler-there-is-no-solla-sollew-the-solutions-are-within-you/">Spoiler: There Is No Solla Sollew.
+The Solutions Are Within You</a> (Mon May 15, 2023)
+<br/>Learn to think dynamically and find the solutions to your problems within yourself.
+Discover the power of journaling and observation to help you identify and address your internal issues that you are projecting onto others.
+Don't forget the wisdom of Dr. Seuss and the Solla Sollew, even though Dr. Seuss was a cheater himself.</li>
 <li><a href="/blog/matter-doesn-t-matter-except-the-matter-you-take-into-your-body/">Matter Doesn't Matter, Except The Matter You Take Into Your Body</a> (Sun May 14, 2023)
 <br/>Happy Mothers' Day!
 On this day, I'm reflecting on the importance of plural possessives and the power of documentation.
 In this post, I discuss the importance of taking the right matter into your body and how it can affect your health and wellbeing.
 I also discuss how to get the right nutrition and the parallels between nutrition and information.
 Finally, I wish everyone a Happy Mothers' Day and thank them for reading.</li>
 <li><a href="/blog/keeping-wsl2-systemd-alive-with-a-nohup-ping-from-bash-profile-now-running-only-once/">Keeping WSL2 systemd Alive With a nohup ping From .bash_profile, Now Running only Once!</a> (Sat May 13, 2023)